Zuehlke/SHMACK/README.md

 To fix is:
 * Shutdown VM completely (reboot is *not* enough in VirtualBox)
 * Start VM
-* Now the time should be OK
+* Now the clock of the VM should be OK and aws-cli should work fine again.
 ___
 * [github] - See other project from Zühlke on github
 * [bitbucket] - ee other project from Zühlke on bitbucket